-An emergency vehicle responding to calls and using warning equipment would like to pass you but will not expect you to put yourself or others in danger to facilitate this.
-This handout applies a common sense approach to assisting where possible.
+An emergency vehicle responding to a call and using warning equipment would like to pass you but will not expect you to put yourself or others in danger to facilitate this.
+This handout applies a commonsense approach assisting where possible.

-Highway Code References
+Highway Code References.